 Most building materials are unable to stop vapour diffusion completely, and building science uses the term “vapour control layer” suggesting that they will inhibit the process, but not completely prevent the movement of water vapour.
 Low permeability materials are those which can significantly slow down vapour diffusion.

-Vapour diffusion will always flow through a material from high to low vapour pressure, typically from the warm side to the cold side, because warm air is able to hold more water than cold air.
+Vapour diffusion will always flow through a material from high to low vapour pressure, normally from the warm side to the cold side, because warm air is able to hold more water than cold air.
 In colder climates, this will result in vapour diffusion from a heated interior to the colder exterior.
 In warmer climates, this principal is reversed flowing from the hot humid exterior to the air-conditioned interior.
 The direction of flow can also be completely reversed when damp external masonry walls are heated by the sun driving the water vapour inwards.

 Convection